berndprach/berndprach.github.io/_pages/about.md

 supervised by [Christoph Lampert](https://cvml.ista.ac.at/).

 I am interested in interpretability and robustness in Computer Vision.
-I'm currently working on certifiably robustess, using 1-Lipschitz networks.
+I'm currently working on certifiably robust models, and try to improve various aspects of 1-Lipschitz networks.